EventStore/Design-System/.changeset/breezy-paws-hide.md

 '@kurrent-ui/forms': minor
 ---

-`createValidatedForm` has a new option `branchIsActive` for helping to create branching forms.
+`createValidatedForm` has a new option `shouldValidateBranch` for helping to create branching forms.

-When a parent validated form is validated, it will only call validation on a nested validated form if `branchIsActive` returns true (or is `undefined`).
+When a parent validated form is validated, it will only call validation on a nested validated form if `shouldValidateBranch` returns true (or is `undefined`).
-`branchIsActive` is passed the data of the top level form which had validation called on it, it's own data, and the reason for validating.
+`shouldValidateBranch` is passed the data of the top level form which had validation called on it, it's own data, and the reason for validating.

 Example usage